Non-Data-Splitting Estimator Selection for Regression in Exponential Families: Simulation study and discussion

 \section{Simulation study and discussion}

-Throughout this section, we carry out a comparative simulation study with the state-of-art competitors available in R packages for changepoint detection problem in exponential families.
-Unless otherwise specified, the competitors are implemented under the default settings in their packages.
-For Gaussian model, some of our competitors use the estimated value of the standard deviation $\sigma$.
-To make the comparison as fair as possible, we also implement the median absolute deviation estimator for $\sigma$ while running our procedure, which is the one adopted in \cite{Killick_2012} and \cite{ChaDetectOut}.
+Throughout this section, we conduct a comparative simulation study with state-of-the-art competitors available in R packages for the changepoint detection problem in exponential families.
+Unless otherwise specified, the competitors are implemented using the default settings in their respective packages.
+For the Gaussian model, some of our competitors use the estimated value of the standard deviation $\sigma$.
+To ensure a fair comparison, we also implement the median absolute deviation estimator for $\sigma$ while running our procedure, as adopted in \cite{Killick_2012} and \cite{ChaDetectOut}.

 To evaluate the performance of each estimator, besides the empirical risk $\widehat R_{n}(\cdot)$ obtained from replications, we also record $\widehat N-N$ which computes the difference between the estimated number of segments and the truth for each replication.